 - Curb Weight: The weight without the driver, passengers, or any cargo.

 - Gross Weight: The weight of a car with max cargo loaded and the driver and all passengers.

-- Payload: The car’s weight, cargo, passengers (gross weight), + anything you tow behind the car.
+- Payload: The car’s weight, cargo, passengers (gross weight), plus anything you tow behind the car.

 - Gross Weight Rating: The max total weight your car can handle with the driver, passengers, and cargo.